aisingapore/ml-project-cookiecutter-gcp/{{cookiecutter.repo_name}}/README.md

     │                       stages of the pipeline.
     ├── docs            <-  A default Sphinx project; see sphinx-doc.org
     │                       for details.
-    ├── helm-charts     <-  Helm charts for the deployment to the │                       Kubernetes cluster.
     ├── models          <-  DVC files of trained and serialised models.
     ├── notebooks       <-  Jupyter notebooks.
 Naming convention is a │                       number (for ordering), the creator's